 You may download the building Application here.

 As a property owner, it’s your responsibility to ensure that a building permit is obtained, even if you’re hiring a builder or contractor.
 If you’re unsure whether you need a permit, contact the Building Department to find out.
 The Building Bylaw and the Ontario Building Code Act have penalties of up to $50,000 upon conviction for illegal construction.
-We charge an additional $400 administration fee on permits if started without a permit.
+We charge double the permit fee with a minimum of $400 if started without a permit.

 Are you planning some work or development on your property?
 You may require a permit from Quinte Conservation or Crowe Conservation.